ljdnielsen/pigeon_conservation/docs/notes/sample_origins.md

     - 18 from Papua New Guinea
     - 1 (Didunculus strigirostris) from Samoa

-## Sampling Location & Date by Species
+## Sampling Location & Dates by Species

 To visualize the geographical and temporal extent of the collected specimen we plotted them according to collection date and species.
 This was done with the jupyter notebook [metadata_plot.ipynb](../../src/analysis/metadata_plot.ipynb).
 This resulted in the following plot: